 - 4. The community shall: - a. maintain a record of all variance actions, including their justification for their issuance: and - b. report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.

-(Moved from Building Codes by Town Meeting vote 3/10/2020)
+(Moved from Building Codes by Town Meeting vote 3/10/2020 and amended 3/21/24.)